Need a ride?

 - Liturgist see below

 - Wednesday Night Dinner helper

 - Habitat for Humanity

 - Lakeland Volunteers in Medicine

 - Florida Conference: Greeters, Guest Services, Expo, Ushers, and Registration

-Anyone, beginning at the age of ten, is eligible to be an acolyte.
+Anyone, from grade 4, is eligible to be an acolyte.

 Training begins with instruction in the proper procedures for lighting and extinguishing candles, and the symbolism and traditions found in those procedures.